indiejames/marginalia/README.md

 # Marginalia

-A Visual Studio Code extension for adding embedded markdown notes to files.
+A Visual Studio Code extension for adding embedded markdown notes to code files.

 ## Features